Tecuexe: Colonial Era

 During the colonial era, several Tecuexe pueblos petitioned for indigenous ownership of the land.
 "The most usual way to justify the old indigenous possession was to appeal to it.
 Sometimes allusion was made only to the immemorial use of the land..."

 The Last of the Tecuexe

-The last Tecuexe chief is said to be Chapalac, who the lake of Chapala is named after.
-In the end the Spanish power won, but some natives, rather than surrendering and being enslaved, threw their women and their children head first off the cliffs.
+The last Tecuexe chief is said to have been Chapalac, who the lake of Chapala is named after.
+In the end, the Spanish power prevailed, but some natives, rather than surrendering and being enslaved, threw their women and their children head first off the cliffs.
 This was soon stopped by Franciscans.
 Acts like these were considered in parallel to Leónidas and his 300 soldiers who died fighting until the last man.

 It is said that by 1854 no one in the tribe could speak their native language, and much of their identity was forgotten.
-Although collective memory and cultural vestiges remain among Tecuexe descendants, they no longer exist as a distinct cultural group.
+Although collective memory and cultural vestiges from their indigenous past remain among Tecuexe descendants, they no longer exist as a distinct cultural group.